New Patients- Referral & intake process

 Cancellation Lists are carefully managed to avoid wasted appointments.
 Cancellations are re-allocated as quickly as possible.

 Notice of cancellations can be short, sometimes as little as 24 hours.
 Please ensure you understand the Cancellation Offer Procedures.
-Families wanting to secure an earlier appointment should aim to be as flexible as possible.
+Families wanting to secure an earlier appointment should aim to be contactable and as flexible as possible.

-Referral Requirements
+Referral Requirements and Wait TImes

-Consenting to have the referral directed to another paediatrician.
+However, if your referral is to a paediatrician, you can provide written consent to have the referral directed to another paediatrician.

 Referral clinical criteria